angelikaziolkowska/NPvisage/README.md

 Instructions:

-Initially install javascript, npm, react on your PC.
+Initially install javascript, npm, React JS on your PC.
 I recommend installing Visual Studio or Visual Studio Code and then select the necessary option for creating a Web App with JavaScript.
 You can find details online on how to do this.

 In cmd with admin rights, first create the react app: npx create-react-app npvisage